nulib-ds/NU-ARTHIST329/content/getting_started/create_storymap.md

   <strong>Step 1</strong>
 </div>

-For this assignment, choose the **Guided map tour**.
-Once selected, this will launch our new StoryMap.
+For this assignment, **you'll add three elements** including an introduction text block, a conclusion text block, and a **Guided map tour**.
+You are welcome to add additional elements if you are interested.

+Go ahead an select a StoryMap from scratch:

 <img src="https://raw.githubusercontent.com/nulib-ds/NU-ARTHIST329/refs/heads/main/content/img/create_story.jpg" width="350" height="250">
 <br>